indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   default.
 Previously, we did not specify ``/fd`` unless a signing algorithm was explicitly requested.
 Newer versions of ``signtool.exe`` appear to insist that ``/fd`` be specified.
+* Default Python distributions now properly advertise system library dependencies on Linux and macOS.
+The older distributions failed to annotate some library dependencies, which could lead to missing symbol errors in some build environments.
+* Linux default Python distributions no longer utilize the ``pthread_yield()`` function, enabling them to be linked against glibc 2.34+, which deprecated the symbol. (#463)

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^